gaverhae/okku-pi/README.md

 tutorial will, however, leave a Clojure programmer pretty much unimpressed by Akka, as this computation could just as easily have been done with Clojure agents.

-The true strength of Akka comes from the Actor model, which, while pretty good for parallelism, only truly shines in a distributed context.
-For plain old concurrency, Clojure has easier primitives.

 Check out the [remote tutorial](https://github.com/gaverhae/okku-remote/) to see how to distribute computation with Okku.